clamintus/ONScripter-NX/README.md

 ### Building external libraries
 - Open the shell (devkitPro MSYS if on Windows)
 - Install the dependencies packages
-    - pkg-config: `pacman -S switch-pkg-config`
+    - the patch utility: `pacman -S --needed patch`
-    - devkitPro helper scripts: `pacman -S dkp-toolchain-vars`
+    - devkitPro helper scripts: `pacman -S --needed dkp-toolchain-vars`
 - In your open shell, `cd` to the folder of this repository
 - Run `make -f Makefile.extlibs`